EXCLUSIVE-China pushes Huarong to sell non-core units, mulls implicit support - sources | Headlines

 - China

-China is pushing China Huarong Asset Management Co to sell non-core assets, two people involved in the revamp told Reuters while considering offering an implicit guarantee of the liabilities of the debt-laden bad-debt manager.

-Regulators are pressing the state-controlled "bad bank", which has been trying to restructure since 2018, to sell units including a bank, a trust, an investment firm, and a consumer finance firm, the sources said.
-The plan, one source said, envisions the authorities informally backing $20 billion of dollar debt coming due this year for the sprawling company, one of the nation's four giant state-owned asset managers.

-Huarong's problems spooked investors in China's dollar-bond market in April after it delayed its business results, prompting rating downgrades, warnings from global agencies, and an ongoing suspension in share trading.
+News of the plan lifted dollar bonds issued by Huarong Finance, a subsidiary of the company, to near three-week highs.
+Huarong's problems spooked investors in China's dollar-bond market in April after it delayed its business results, prompting ratings downgrades, warnings from global agencies and an ongoing suspension in share trading.
 Huarong's onshore and offshore subsidiaries have made timely repayments on maturing debt.
-"The benefit of bailing out (Huarong) is great," the other source said.
-"So is the harm of not bailing it out."

-The Beijing-based company, established in the late 1990s to handle soured debts at state banks, has the Ministry of Finance as its biggest shareholder.
-Former chairman Lai Xiaomin was executed in January after a graft probe into the period when he expanded Huarong into a financial conglomerate.
-The authorities are considering asking the other state-owned asset managers - China Cinda Asset Management, Great Wall Asset Management, and Oriental Asset Management - to undertake similar streamlining after Huarong, the sources said.

-They asked not to be identified because the information is not public and they are not authorized to speak to the news media.
-Huarong told Reuters in an emailed statement on Friday that regulators have asked it to "return to our roots, focus on our main business and build up core competitiveness."
-It did not confirm or deny asset sales, saying it would make statements in the future, and did not comment on any debt guarantees.
+Following Reuters' report on Friday, a perpetual bond issued by Huarong Finance added 7.5 cents to trade at 68 cents in the dollar, while other issues maturing in 2029 and 2027 jumped 5 cents and 5.5 cents respectively, according to Refinitiv data.
+SEEKING BUYERS FROM HUNAN TO GERMANY

 Beyond any rescue of Huarong, the plan aims to shore up confidence in investment-grade Chinese issuers in the offshore market, the two sources said.
 Regulators are trying to avoid bankruptcy or "haircuts" for investors in Huarong's offshore dollar bonds after the company's difficulties recently sent their prices to record lows, the first source said.